drbean/edit/tsailin/pasteur_perspective.md

-**Reconciling Conflict between Knowledge Creation and Knowledge Utilization at Entrepreneurial Universities: A Pasteurian Orientation Perspective**
+**Reconciling Conflict between Knowledge Creation and Knowledge Utilization in the Entrepreneurial University: A Pasteurian Orientation Perspective**

 **Abstract**